 Look past the net

 Travel websites, like Expedia promising a great deal are great, but an old-fashioned travel agent may save you more if you’re going to an out-of-the-way location.
-I recently scored U.S.-Croatia airfare from a travel agent for about $350 than the best Internet fare.
+I recently scored U.S.-Croatia airfare from a travel agent for about $350 less than the best Internet fare.
 Check package deals in Sunday papers, too.
 Find a travel agent through the American Society of Travel Agents (ASTA).

 Pack a meal a day